readthedocs/readthedocs.org/docs/user/index.rst

   Learn how to configure your project with a ``.readthedocs.yaml`` file.

 :doc:`/guides/reproducible-builds`
-  Keep your builds working over time by making them reproducible.
+  Keep your builds working by making them reproducible.

 Build process
 -------------